Remotasks Review – Is it a Scam or a Legit Micro Job Site?

 If your accuracy rating stands out from the crowd, they may offer you the opportunity to become a reviewer and earn more.

-If you want to specialize in LiDAR, Remotasks offer a 10-day Bootcamp training where you will learn 10 different LiDAR scenarios.
+If you live in the Philippines and you want to specialize in LiDAR, Remotasks offer a 10-day Bootcamp training.

 I believe the competition for this training is quite high, but you should not lose hope.